LeatherFire/Caesar-Encryption-Algorithm/README.md

 ## Developer Information

-- This Python script is developed and maintained by [Developer Name].
+- This Python script is developed and maintained by LeatherFire.
-- For inquiries, bug reports, or contributions, please contact [email address].
+- For inquiries, bug reports, or contributions, please contact sadacan1907@gmail.com.

 ## License

-This project is licensed under the [License Type] license.
-See the `LICENSE` file for details.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.